 Some employers want to impress the visitors to their office and want them to pass through it before they meet the desired person.
 Some do not want the visitors to go beyond reception and conference room.
 This depends on the owner of the office.
 Everyone has a different perception towards their workspace.
 So discussion with the people for whom you are designing is to be given prime consideration.

 Office design mainly depends on the function of the office and working schedule and regular timings of the office.
 The purpose of its design should be studied carefully for a successful office design.
+If you want a suitable waste kit for the office please visit Cardboard and Plastic Balers.
 The number of people and the kind of people that are going to be working in the office have to be taken into consideration so as to provide a comfortable working space.

 The process of Office Design can be split up into four parts: